About This Disease

 Shigellosis is an infection of the intestine caused by a group of bacteria called Shigella.
 It causes diarrhea which may be bloody, and can cause severe dehydration, particularly among young children or elderly persons.
-Shigella is very easily spread and with very few organisms.
+Shigellosis is highly contagious as exposure to a few organisms can make you sick.
 Dysentery is caused by infection with one particular Shigella species (Shigella dysenteriae).
-Shigella could also be used as a bioterrorist weapon.

 The symptoms usually begin 1 to 3 days following infection with the bacteria, but the onset may occur in as few as 12 hours to 96 hours.
 The symptoms include diarrhea (often bloody), abdominal pain, stomach cramps, and fever.
 Sometimes people infected with Shigella have no symptoms at all, but can still pass the bacteria to others.
 The illness usually lasts on average 4–7 days.